The research activities (empirical data collection and analysis) will be undertaken in four main phases:

 The program for the workshop can be found here.

-- The final and sixth joint workshop will be held in Arusha, Tanzania by end 26 February - 3 March 2017.
+- The final and sixth joint workshop was held in Arusha, Tanzania from 27 February - 3 March 2017.

-The final workshop included a range of activities, including paper presentations, PhD project presentations, policy briefs and policy stakeholder workshops and more.
+The final workshop included a range of activities, including paper presentations, PhD project presentations, policy briefs, policy stakeholder workshops and more.
 Please click here to see the full program.

 These are planned to happen three-four times in the individual countries as part of the ongoing planning and execution of the research activities.
 The workshops will be coordinated with the Danish partners’ field work in the countries as a means to ensure coordination between the overall research questions of the project, the comparative elements and the country projects.